opedal/sdaml/README.md

 # sdaml
-Repository for Advanced Machine Learning course at ETH Zürich, fall semester 2019.
+Repository for the projects in the course Advanced Machine Learning at ETH Zürich, fall semester 2019.

 Andreas Opedal
 Gabriel Arpino